 Lisa is, in fact, the film's true hero.
 At its simplest definition, a "protagonist" is the character in a story who actively pursues a goal, and the story ends when she either achieves her goal or fails to achieve it.

 In Weird Science's first act, the protagonists are Hall and Mitchell-Smith.
 Their goal is to create their fantasy woman.
 But once they accomplish that, 13 minutes in, they are no longer the protagonists.
 They are merely going along for the ride as LeBrock's Lisa takes the wheel.

-Lisa's goal is to help these two losers improve their lives, develop the confidence to tackle their problems, and live satisfying lives.
+Lisa's goal is to help these two losers find joy, become popular, develop the confidence to tackle their problems, and live satisfying lives.
 Hall and Mitchell-Smith are her biggest obstacles, clinging to the comfort of the known as Lisa pulls them through the dreams they fear pursuing.
 The story ends when the boys have developed the confidence to date real women their own age and maybe stand up to adults who cause them trouble.